-The level of support required depends on the individual young person.
+What support they require depends on the individual young person.
 It may be that they wish to seek counselling or one to one support via a mentor.
-It may also be that they feel able to deal with the incident(s) on their own or with support of family and friends; in which case it is necessary that this young person continues to be monitored and offered support should they require it in the future.
+It may also be that they feel able to deal with the incident(s) on their own or with support of family and friends; in which case it isnecessary that this young person continues to be monitored and offered support should they require it in the future.
 If the incidents are of a bullying nature, the young person may need support in improving peer groups/relationships with other young people, or some restorative justice work with all those involved may be required.

-Other interventions that could be considered may target a whole class or year group forexample a speaker on online bullying, relationship abuse etc. It may be delivered through your school's PHSE and RSE curriculum.
+Other interventions that could be considered may target a whole class or year group for example a speaker on online bullying, relationship abuse etc. It may be that through the continued curriculum of Relationship and Sex Education (from 2020), PSHE and SMSC that certain issues can be discussed and debated more frequently.